 Once in place, the internal part of the BoneBridge is expected to last indefinitely.
 The external part is worn during the day, and is removed at night and for swimming and bathing.
 Like other types of hearing aids, the external part of the BoneBridge is powered by batteries.
 These usually last 3-5 days, and the batteries are supplied by your audiologist.

 The Bone Bridge is available free for children up to 18 years of age (and up to 21 years of age for those who remain in full time education) who are assessed by a specialist ENT surgeon and audiologist and who meet eligbility criteria.
-The external device costs $7,500 (in 2014), and after 18 years of age the child or family must cover the costs of any replacements and also batteries.
-Your child’s BoneBridge must be insured against loss, theft or breakage.
+The external device costs $6,500 (in 2020), and after 18 years of age the child or family must cover the costs of any replacements and also batteries.
+Your or your child’s BoneBridge must be insured against loss, theft or breakage.